egorxe/openglory/README.md

 1. Fix some rasterization glitches.
 2. Document usage, software and hardware architecture.
-3. Implement bilinear texture filtering.
+3. Implement bilinear texture filtering and mipmapping.
-4. Improve VHDL config generation.
+4. Fix and describe module tests and other testbenches.
-5. Fix and describe module tests and other testbenches.
+5. Support testing converted Verilog in Verilator/Icarus.
-6. Support testing converted Verilog in Verilator/Icarus.
+6. Improve performance.
-7. Improve performance.
+7. Support resolutions other than 640x480.
 8. Use more fixed point arithmetic instead of floating point.
 9. Implement hardware lighting.
 10. Port GLES Quake 2.